What is Hyperloop?

 - The basic idea is to build a partially evacuated tube, inside which capsules would float on a layer of air, pulling them along with a fan and getting extra propulsion from electromagnets in the tube’s walls.

 - Although the design was ambitious to the point of being outlandish, none of its components was fundamentally unproven, something often overlooked.

 Hyperloop Transportation Technologies (HTT) is a group of 500 part-time engineers located across the United States who collaborate through weekly teleconferences.
 Rather than being paid directly, members work in exchange for stock options.
 The company is projecting the completion of a technical feasibility study in 2015 but has said that it is at least ten years away from a commercially operating Hyperloop.

 Hyperloop has four key features.

-1) The passenger capsules aren’t propelled by air pressure like in vaccuum tubes, but by two electromagnetic motors.
+1) The passenger capsules aren’t propelled by air pressure like in vacuum tubes, but by two electromagnetic motors.
 It is aimed to travel at a top speed of 760 miles per hour.

-2) The tube tracks do have a vaccuum, but not completely free of air.
-Instead, they have low pressure air inside of them.
+2) The tube tracks do have a vacuum, but not completely free of air.
+Instead, they have low-pressure air inside of them.

 3) Air bearings are ski like paddles that levitate the capsules above the surface of the tube to reduce friction.